Joseph Magandaazi Yiga

-Joseph Magandaazi Yiga is a Ugandan businessman and entrepreneur.
-He is the managing director and chief executive officer of Jomayi Property Consultants Limited, a leading, real estate and development company based in Kampala, Uganda's capital and largest city.
-He is reported to be one of the wealthiest individuals in Uganda, with net assets of approximately US$10 million as of January 2012.
+Joseph Magandaazi Yiga (born 1957) is a Ugandan businessman and entrepreneur.
+He is the managing director and chief executive officer of Jomayi Property Consultants Limited, a leading real estate and development company based in Kampala, Uganda's capital and largest city.
+Yiga is reported to be one of the wealthiest individuals in Uganda, with net assets of approximately US$10 million as of January 2012.

 Background

 He was born in the Central Region of Uganda, sometime in the mid to late 1950s.

 Career

 After several odd jobs, including as a telephone booth operator, Yiga founded Jomayi in 1997, naming the company from the first two letters of each of his three names.
 Jomayi Property Consultants Limited maintains its headquarters in a building that the company wholly owns, at 20 Old Kampala Road, on Kampala Hill, in Uganda's capital, Kampala.

 As of December 2013, Jomayi has developed nearly 100 residential housing estates, where it buys acreage in bulk, brings utilities (electricity, water and sewerage) to the location, subdivides the land into plots, and sells those to interested end-users.
 As the property development function has prospered, Jomayi has formed other businesses to complement its business; in the process, forming the Jomayi Group of Companies.
 Companies in the Group include the following: